front-line-tech/background-service-lib/README.md

 ### Tell me some more about AbstractServiceBoundAppCompatActivity

 The AbstractServiceBoundAppCompatActivity class attempts to bind to your __Binding Service__ as soon as it is in use, and unbinds whenever it is not.
+It then provides access to your service in the __service__ field.

 The Activity also provides a number of methods and member variables of note: